Thinking and memory changes

 For example:

 • Anxiety and depression.
 These symptoms can have a big impact on your ability to think, remember and process information properly.
 They can also affect your attention span and concentration.
-It’s important to talk to your specialist if you’re experiencing these symptoms so that you can get treatment.
+It’s important to talk to your specialist if you’re experiencing anxiety or depression so that you can get treatment and support.

 • Poor quality sleep.
 If you’re feeling tired or run down, or you're not sleeping well, this can affect your thinking, concentration and memory.
 Talk to your specialist if you are having trouble with your sleep, as they may be able to recommend things that may help.

 • Hearing or visual loss.
-This will make it harder to respond to people and surroundings.
-Improving these through hearing aids, or treating visual loss, can improve thinking and memory symptoms.
+This will make it harder to respond to people and your surroundings.
+Using hearing aids, or treating visual loss, can improve thinking and memory symptoms.

 • Being unwell for other reasons.
-Other issues like being constipated or having an infection can affect your thinking and memory and ability to concentrate.
-If you experience a sudden change in your thinking or memory, speak to your GP or Parkinson’s nurse to see if they can rule these things out.
+For example, constipation or infections can affect your thinking and memory and ability to concentrate.
+If you or your family notice a sudden change in your thinking or memory, speak to your GP or Parkinson’s nurse to see if they can rule these things out.

-In your appointment, your specialist will ask questions to understand more about the changes you are experiencing.
-You may find it helpful to keep a diary or record your symptoms to help you to explain what has been happening.
+During your appointment, your specialist will ask questions to understand more about the changes you’re experiencing.
+You may find it helpful to keep a diary or write down your symptoms to help you to explain what has been happening.

-You may be asked to do some assessments, such as drawing or copying simple pictures, writing a sentence, or performing a short thinking and memory test.
+You may be asked to do some assessments, such as drawing or copying simple pictures, writing a sentence, or taking a short thinking and memory test.

-If possible, it is very helpful to bring someone who knows you well to your appointment.
-This can be your partner, family member or friend.
+If possible, it’s very helpful to bring someone who knows you well to your appointment.
+This can be your partner, family member or a friend.
 This will be helpful for your specialist, as they can also give information about the changes they’ve noticed.

 • What changes can I expect?